Summer visitors to Sonoma County can savor the flavors and experiences of this genuine Wine Country destination.

 With fresh-picked produce, live music, baked goods, prepared foods, artisan handicrafts, and a general atmosphere of good cheer, the best that Sonoma County has to offer goes on display at its summertime farmers markets.
 Each community hosts its own weekly market, and some hold more than one a week, giving visitors to Sonoma County about 20 farmers markets to choose from.
 On Wednesday evenings thousands of people gather in downtown Santa Rosa for the Santa Rosa Original Certified Farmers Market, the oldest and largest farmers market in Sonoma County.
 And on Friday evenings from June to October, the weekly Occidental Farmers Market is a true community activity in this small western Sonoma County town.
 Those are just two of the possibilities; check the 2017 market schedule for a complete list.

 Get a free map from the nonprofit Sonoma County Farm Trails and explore some of Sonoma County's agricultural bounty, including cattle, sheep, pumpkins, honey, apples, melons, fields of lavender, olive oil, and more.
 For example, pet baby cows at McClelland’s Dairy in Petaluma, on a 90-minute farm tour (reservations required).
-Experience "sustainable living from the inside-out" in the two-hour farm-life tours at Full House Farm in Sebastopol.
+Visit the goats at Redwood Hill Farm, a goat dairy outside Sebastopol.
 Or search by region or type of farm, to create the farm tour that's best for you.
 Sonoma County Farm Trails, 707-837-8896.

 Follow the Cheese Trail